tristanbes/qiubaiying.github.io/_posts/2020-04-08-state-of-wordpress-in-2019.md

    - [Use alternative solutions](https://github.com/PhilippBaschke/acf-pro-installer) when available.
    - Create a new private Github repository (it's free), copy/paste the code there and add a [composer.json like in this example](https://gist.github.com/tristanbes/fbacfb2ce6990e7fdc7411a73715fd92), tag a new release using [Github releases](https://help.github.com/en/articles/creating-releases), and then require this package using a custom repository.
 All the procedure is [listed in detail on roots.io website](https://roots.io/guides/private-or-commercial-wordpress-plugins-as-composer-dependencies/).
 I'd advise, if you have the budget for, to use [Private Packagist](https://packagist.com/) to host your private packages.

+A good article can be found on [how using composer with WordPress](https://roots.io/using-composer-with-wordpress/) on roots.io website.

 # Use a better templating system than PHP: "I'm yelling timber" !